Weather Alert: Snow starts Tuesday morning

 SPRINGFIELD, Mass (WWLP) — The 22News Storm Team has issued a Weather Alert for accumulating snow that will impact the commutes.

-Steady snow will arrive from west to east in the valley from 6-9 a.m. today.
+Steady snow will arrive from west to east in the valley from 6 a.m. to 9 a.m.
+Tuesday.

 That means depending on when your commute starts, there may be light snow starting to fall.
 The snow will be steady into the afternoon hours.
-While we don’t expect exceptionally heavy snow with this storm, the heaviest/steadiest snow will fall 10 a.m.-3 p.m.
+While we don’t expect exceptionally heavy snow with this storm, the heaviest/steadiest snow will fall from 10 a.m. to 3 p.m.

 Winter Storm Warning:Hampden, Hampshire & Franklin counties until 10 p.m.